15 Travel F**K UPs

 by Travel Bloggers

 We travel bloggers have our travel f**k ups just like everyone else.
 From getting kicked out of countries to having passports stolen or simply not turning up for a scheduled flight.
 We have seen and experienced every travel nightmare imaginable.
-In other words although our blogs and Facebook pages may make our lives seem glamourous and exciting we have learned many a travel lesson from our personal screw ups and travel challenges.
+In other words, although our blogs and Facebook pages may make our lives seem glamorous and exciting we have learned many a travel lesson from our personal screw-ups and travel challenges.
 The one thing we have learned about these travel f**ck ups though is they provide much laughter in the re-telling.